Doctor of Philosophy Degree

 The 80-credit Master of Science in Computational Biology (SM2) degree, offered jointly with the Department of Epidemiology, provides students with the rigorous quantitative training and essential skills needed to successfully meet the challenges presented by large-scale public health data — “Big Data” — in biomedical research.
 It is intended as a terminal professional degree which will enable you to launch your career in bioinformatics.
 It can also provide the foundation for further doctoral studies in biostatistics, epidemiology, computational biology, and other related fields.

-Applications for admission to the SM program is available online on the Admissions Office website.
+Online application for admission to the SM programs is located on the School of Public Health Admissions Office website.

-For information on general requirements for admission: HSPH Catalog or Admissions Office
+For information on general requirements for admission: HSPH Catalog or HSPH Admissions Office